cubiclesoft/cloud-storage-server/README.md

 * Secure.
 Automatically generates and signs multi-year root and server SSL certificates.
 You can use other certs if you want OR proxy requests from a properly configured web server.
 * Per-user quota management.
 * Per-user daily network transfer limits.
-* And much, much more.
-See the official documentation for a more complete feature list.
 * Also has a liberal open source license.
 MIT or LGPL, your choice.
 * Designed for relatively painless integration into your environment.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.